sajidsarker/neolinearalgebra/README.md

 The aforementioned file *test.py* for performing unit testing is included in the main directory of the repository.
 You may append the program with additional functions for unit testing *Matrix.py*.

-Please perform unit testing after you have upgraded your version of the package locally during open source development.
+Please only perform unit testing after you have upgraded your version of the package locally during open source development.

 To perform unit testing, use the following bash code in a UNIX-based environment: